Academic Calendar 2024-2025

 1. Identify and effectively communicate the fundamental principles of oceanography and marine biology including climate oscillation and ecological and evolutionary principles.

-2. Recognize, measure and analyze the chemical and physical properties of marine environments during lab and fieldwork.
+2. Recognize, measure, and analyze the chemical and physical properties of marine environments during lab and fieldwork.
 Be able to apply critical thinking to demonstrate how these chemical and physical factors have driven the evolution and life strategies of marine organisms.

 3. Identify and describe diagnostic characters of organisms from the open sea, from plankton to nekton and other marine vertebrates.
 Be able to correlate form and function and effectively propose how morphological and ecological adaptations have resulted in species distributions in the water column.